FZJ-IEK3-VSA/Robust-Capacity-Expansion/README.md

-# Operationally Robust Energy Systems
+# Energy Systems Robust against Weather and Demand Uncertainty

 ## Description
-This repository contains the code to the paper "TODO".
+This repository contains the code to the paper "Robust Capacity Expansion Modelling for Renewable Energy Systems under Weather and Demand Uncertainty".
 This includes:

 * data
 * an energy system model in the framework *FINE*